jasonzh0/kubeman/README.md

         ]
 ```

 The `KubernetesResource` class provides a simpler interface than `HelmChart` when you don't need Helm's templating capabilities.
-It still generates ArgoCD Applications and integrates with the `TemplateRegistry` system.
+It supports optional ArgoCD Application generation and integrates with the `TemplateRegistry` system.

 ### Rendering Charts and Resources